Research Snapshot

 - TimesFM 90-day: about 3375

-- Model agreement: moderate, still directionally bearish
+- Model agreement: moderate, still directionally weaker

 That matters because cocoa has already spent months trading on extreme scarcity logic.
 Once a market like that starts living below prior panic highs, sharp upside days can still happen without actually rebuilding the old regime.